 Take a stroll down Rothschild Blvd, and Dizengoff and Bialik streets for the best of the White City!
 Read our full guide here.

-There are great additions to this list that we just couldn’t squeeze in to a Top 10, including the fabulous new hot air balloon rides over Tel Aviv, the newly opened (in 2018) Natural History Museum, the entertainment hub at HaTachana (The Station), a walk down the famous Shenkin Street (now newly pedestrianized and upgraded), Tel Aviv’s amazing and world-renowned nightlife, and even the Luna Park, the amusement park your kids will love you for!
+There are great additions to this list that we just couldn’t squeeze in to a Top 10, including the fabulous hot air balloon rides over Tel Aviv, the newly opened (in 2018) Natural History Museum, the entertainment hub at HaTachana (The Station), a walk down the famous Shenkin Street (now newly pedestrianized and upgraded), Tel Aviv’s amazing and world-renowned nightlife, and even the Luna Park, the amusement park your kids will love you for!
 There’s just so much to see in one of the world’s most happening cities…

 And to add yet another reason to visit this cool city, and to give you an idea of how open, accepting and liberal Tel Aviv is, it was recently voted the Top Gay City in the world by a leading gay website.

 See also: How to visit Tel Aviv on a budget